 Kevin was first exposed to Stoicism by a fortuitous twist of fate in a middle school Latin course, where he came to be known by the name of ‘Epictetus’ after finding a copy of “The Golden Sayings” on his family bookshelf (despite it being a Greek title).
 While studying a variety of philosophies and religions since, he always felt a pull back to Epictetus and Marcus, which resulted in his further study and practice in the School.
 Kevin’s philosophical work these days mostly focuses on Musonius Rufus and Epictetus with a strong orientation towards ἄσκησις.

-In his free time, he competes in Sumo wrestling, builds cameras and does analogue photography, writes, and more.
+In his free time, Kevin competes in Sumo wrestling, builds and uses analogue cameras, writes, and does tabletop roleplaying game design.